LeRenald/Back_to_Hell/README.md

 ## My contribution

 It was the third project I made in a team but the first one we tried to make on the mobile platform, like for everyone too in the team.
 We were 5 programmers and 5 graphic artists.
+As a team of only programmers and graphic artists, none of us were sound designer.
+So I chose to take on the SFX work, using audacity to edit and mix already existing sounds.
+I came up with different sounds for the actions and skills of the player and enemies, interactions and UI audio feedbacks.
+That was an interesting experience, but not my favourite though.

+/// SOUNDS to click ///

+As a very first mobile developement experience, it was thus also the first I had with touch screen inputs.
+I learnt and use the Unity API for touch inputs , controls, system

 ## Credits